 - The 4th day- The final day of Rishi Panchami

 Parvati, the daughter of the Himalayas, stayed fasting and worship with a wish of getting Lord Mahadev as her husband.
-Her dedicated and robust worship became successful.
+Her dedicated and robust devotion became successful.
 After that, Hindu women started to follow the same tradition.

 Indra - Jatra 24th September 2018